adrianomr/posterr/readme.md

 architecture with database segregation.
 This approach will help to scale only the needed services.
 Example: A user will probably use more post features than user profile features.
 So, services related to posts will have a higher demand, and can be escalated alone, without impacting user services in a microservices architecture.
+Also, database segregation would ease database usage, once a request to user profile data won't need to fetch data from posts database.

 A CQRS approach could also be used with event sourcing and eventual consistency, to prevent that micorservices lose data and have performance issues, once events can be processed asynchronously, according to each microservice capability.
+And, if an event can't be processed because a service failure, it can be stored into a DLQ to be investigated by engineering teams.